thedataninja1786/netguru_test/task.md

 Implement a rule-based classifier that assigns the incoming (processed) query to a category.
 Enhance classification robustness by using word embeddings to identify keywords semantically similar to the query.
 The classifier can take a tuple of (embedding,query) -> prediction.
 This approach ensures O(1) runtime complexity, enabling high processing efficiency.
+When the dataset grows large enough, convert to an ensemble of models, combining a stochastic (ML) and deterministic approach, and vote on the predictions.

 ## 4. SME FEEDBACK LOOP
 A fedback loop mechanism for tracking missclassifications and continous improvment of the framework.